vvscode/docs/docs/voice/voice-rest-api/calling-api.md

 This method can be used to play messages in an ongoing call and potentially perform an action, such as hanging up the call.
 There are two instructions available to play a message.
 The *PlayFiles* instruction can be used to play an IVR message, while the *Say* instruction can be used to play a text-to-speech message.
 The message, if specified, is played only on the caller side.
 A caller can, for example, hear a message saying the total minutes have expired and that the call will be disconnected.

-[block:callout]
-{
-  "type": "warning",
+> **WARNING: Important**
+>
-  "body": "This method can only be used for calls that are originating from or terminating to the PSTN network.", "title": "Important"
+> This method can only be used for calls that are originating from or terminating to the PSTN network.
-}
-[/block]

 For more information on playing messages and performing actions on calls see the `Callback API <callbackapi>`.

 *Example IVR*